dsmurl/mirrorball/docs/initial-plan.md

 Outputs:
 - `cloudFrontDomainName`, `bucketName`, `userPoolId`, `userPoolClientId`, `apiBaseUrl`, `tableName`.

+Data access approach (DynamoDB — no ORM)
+- Use AWS SDK v3 DynamoDB Document Client (v3) with small helper functions (no ORM).
+Keep marshalling simple and enforce shapes with Zod at the edges.
+- Provide a tiny repository layer in the API: `imagesRepo.ts` with functions `putImage`, `getImage`, `deleteImage`, `queryImagesByOwner`, and optional `scanByPrefix` patterns.
+- Rationale: smallest dependency surface, explicit control over keys/indexes, excellent fit for Deno via `npm:` imports.
+- Future note: Reassess only if data access complexity grows substantially; do not introduce an ORM in the MVP.

 #### 8) AWS Permissions File (in-repo)
 Create `infra/permissions/policies.json` containing:
 - Managed policies JSON for: